matklad/terminal-editor/plan.md

   and return the index of the token the cursor is at, as well as within-token offset, for completion.
 If the cursor is on the whitespace between the tokens, the index/offset are undefined.
   Add unit-tests.
+- [ ] add run method to Terminal, which takes a command string and exetuces the command.
+  - the string should be tokenized using parseCommand method
+  - Terminal should store, as a state, currently executing process, the instant when execution was started, exit code, if execution has finished already, process captured standard outout and standard error, and the original comand line.
+  - As an invariant, at most one process at a time can be executed.
+If `run` is called while the process is already running, the old process is first killed, and then a new is started.